Innovative Chemistry: Arkema's R&D strategy

 This heavily application - and customer - oriented R&D is regularly rewarded.
 For seven years, Arkema joined the top 100 Global Innovators from Clarivate Analytics.

 Arkema group R&D key figures

-Arkema pursues its innovation projects through its thirteen research and development centers worldwide, all based close to the Group’s manufacturing plants, markets and customers.
+Arkema pursues its innovation projects through its fifteen research and development centers worldwide, all based close to the Group’s manufacturing plants, markets and customers.
 Each of the thirteen R&D centers of the Group specializes in particular fields, but all are dedicated to developing new products and processes.

 The incubator: enhancing high-potential innovations

 The role of the "incubator" is to identify products with a high potential and bring them to fruition.
 Within this original structure with its own technical and financial resources, researchers and scientific directors are charged with developing nanomaterials and new generation polymers.

 Graphistrength® carbone nanotubes, Piezotech® electroactive fluoropolymers, Kepstan® ultra high performance polymers or AEC Polymers adhesives (Bostik) are amongst the innovations which prepare the future of the Group, and are poised to completely transform many application sectors.

 Engaged in an open innovation initiative, Arkema is involved in many scientific and industrial partnerships, and networks on 60 collaborative projects.
 Universities, start-ups and public agencies actively work to enrich the R&D with their expertise.